fulopmarton99/elevator-test/README.md

 ### Starting both servers with the same command

 To start both servers, you will have to navigate to the root directory of the projects (directory containing both projects) and run the ```npm start``` command.

+# API documentation
+You can access the description of the backend api [here](./backend/README.md)